himalalps/ics23-hw/hw5.md

 ## T2

-What are the defining characteristics of a queue?
+What are the definitions of a *queue*?

 ## T3